Guadalupe River (Texas): 2002

+2025

 River conditions

 The river's conditions can change rapidly.
-Its flow is set by the dam at Canyon Lake and operated by the Army Corps of Engineers.
+Its flow is set by the dam at Canyon Lake operated by the Army Corps of Engineers.
 It is highly regulated and well maintained to ensure safety.
 It is, however, prone to severe flooding.
 During the rainy seasons the water can reach well above the banks and exceed "normal" levels, in which case it can become life threateningly dangerous due to swift currents.
 If the flow gauge exceeds 1,000 cuft/s at the Sattler Gage, it is generally considered by local authorities as too dangerous for recreational purposes for all except expert kayakers and/or whitewater rafters.
-On October 31, 2013, the part in New Braunfels rose from 74 to 33,500 cuft/s in one hour and fifteen minutes due to locally heavy rainfall.
+On October 31, 2013, the river in New Braunfels rose from 74 to 33,500 cuft/s in one hour and 15 minutes due to locally heavy rainfall.

 Uses

 Fly fishing for rainbow, and brown trout below Canyon Lake is extremely popular along the entire river, anglers can catch guadalupe bass, largemouth bass, smallmouth bass, rio grande cichlid, striped bass and white bass.
 Tailrace fishing is also common below many of the weirs, spillways and dams such as West-point Pepperell Dam located on the north end of Lake Dunlap within the City Limits of New Braunfels.

 The Mandaean-American community of San Antonio regularly performs masbuta (baptism) rituals in the Guadalupe River.